 By around 1923, Kanō had welcomed Yasuda, Utako Hori and Masako Noritomi formally as live-in female students, entrusting Honda with the task of their training.
 This decision marked the onset of a more organised approach to women's judo education.
 In 1926, Kanō further institutionalised this initiative by organising a seminar for twelve women from various parts of Japan.
 By November of that year, the Kōdōkan Women's Division was officially established, thereby solidifying the instructional framework for women's judo (Oimatsu, 1970).
-Through these developments, Kanō's vision and commitment to empowering women through judo became increasingly evident, laying the foundation for future generations.
+Through these developments, Kanō's vision and commitment to emrecognised the educational value of women's judo and became increasingly confident in his teaching methods.